 - b.
 Apostate Christians who got a certificate of sacrifice but didn’t actually do it could be reconciled after a long time period.

 - c.
 Apostate Christians who thought of denying Christ but didn’t actually deny Him could confess to the bishop and then be reconciled.

 Cyprian harshly condemned the apostates, writing “How can they follow Christ, who are held back by the chain of their wealth?
 They are bond slaves of their money.”
 (Treatise 3, On the Lapsed).
 Despite his contempt, he saw the need to devise a way to appropriately bring them back into fellowship while not minimizing the seriousness of their crime.

 That this issue divided the church is obvious.
 Many of those in the congregation whose loved ones died for their faith probably detested even the sight of the smug apostates and could not bear to worship with them.
-Still, the unity of the church was vital, and Cyprian’s plan to reconcile the apostates would help preserve unity.
+Still, the unity of the church was vital, and Cyprian’s plan to reconcile the apostates helped preserve and restore unity.
 He wrote “Christ gave us peace; He bade us be in agreement, and of one mind.”
 (Treatise 1, On the Unity of the Church).
-As Jesus prayed in John 17, Cyprian highly valued unity in His church.
+As Jesus prayed in John 17, Cyprian treasured unity in His church.